GoogleCloudPlatform/cluster-toolkit/docs/module-guidelines.md

 * `project_id {type=string}` - the GCP project ID in which to create the GCP resources;
 * `labels {type=map(string)}` - [labels](https://cloud.google.com/resource-manager/docs/creating-managing-labels) added to the module.
 In order to include any module in advanced monitoring, labels must be exposed.
-We strongly recommend that all modules expose this variable;
+We strongly recommend that all modules expose this variable.
+It also makes it easy for customers to filter resources on the cloud console and billing;
 * `region {type=string}` - the GCP;
   [region](https://cloud.google.com/compute/docs/regions-zones) the module will be created in;
 * `zone {type=string}` - the GCP [zone](https://cloud.google.com/compute/docs/regions-zones)
   the module will be created in;
 * `deployment_name {type=string}`  - the name of the current deployment of a blueprint.
-This can help to avoid naming conflicts of modules when multiple deployments are created from the same blueprint.
+This can help to avoid naming conflicts of modules when multiple deployments are created from the same blueprint. `deployment_name` is often used to determine default resource names, or a prefix to the resource names e.g. [`modules/filestore.deploy_name`](../modules/file-system/filestore/README.md#inputs);

 ### `instance_image {type=object({family=string,project=string})}`